 Nestled between 1-75 and US 441 a 20 minute drive from northwest of Gainesville, Alachua blends suburban comforts with rural charms.

 A historic railroad town, Alachua is better known these days for its small town charms, seasonal outdoor festivals, parks, springs, horse farms, and…cutting-edge biotech firms.

-Lest you get the impression that Alachua is all small-town nostalgia and rural charms, the town is also home to a 204-acre corporate park where cutting-edge biotech companies affiliated with the University of Florida have offices.
+Yes, you read that last part correctly.
+Alachua is also home to a 204-acre corporate park where biotech companies affiliated with the University of Florida, the state’s flagship research institution, have their offices.

-Turkey Creek, a 1,1000-acre golf development on the edge of San Felasco State Park, is experiencing a renaissance thanks to volunteer efforts to restore the golf course to its former glory.
-Golf Digest wrote about the Miracle at Turkey Creek earlier this year.
+One of Alachua’s standout communities is Turkey Creek, a 1,100-acre golf development on the edge of San Felasco State Park.
+The golf course underwent a volunteer-led renaissance, which Golf Digest dubbed the Miracle at Turkey Creek.

 Cool Stuff to Do in Alachua